 If you are interested in mortgaging a property which has spray foam insulation installed, or are considering buying one (always ask the estate agent whether this is the case) then you need to get advice on what type of mortgage might be available to you.
-You will need to find out as much about the installation as possible – when was it installed, which type is it (open or closed cell), was it professionally installed, is there a guarantee available, the age of the property and the age of the roof, and any other relevant information.
+You will need to find out as much about the installation as possible – when was it installed, which type is it (open or closed cell), which firm installed it, is there a guarantee available, the age of the property and the age of the roof, and any other relevant information.

 Also, don’t forget that the resale prospects for the property are likely to be badly affected by the installation of spray foam insulation due to the lack of availability of mortgage funding.
 If problems with the foam get worse in the future, it could be that only a cash buyer will be able to buy your home.

-We will be happy to investigate your options to provide the finance you need, and we have one Equity Release Lifetime Mortgage lender who will consider accepting the open-cell foam, as long as it is the Icynene product, had an approved installation by the BBA (British Board of Agrement) and has a guarantee available.
-We also have a few mortgage lenders who may accept the open cell foam for mortgage purposes, but these tend to be smaller building societies, or specialist lenders who can charge higher interest rates.
+We will be happy to investigate your options to provide the finance you need, and we have a few conventional mortgage lenders who may accept the open cell foam for mortgage purposes, but these tend to be smaller building societies, or specialist lenders who can charge higher interest rates.